Inter Kashi FC: Atlético de Bharat Academy

-The club announced the opening of Atlético de Bharat Residential Academy in Sant Atulanand Convent School with the partnership of Dr. Vandana Singh - Director of Sant Atulanand Convent School for U13, U15 and U17 batch in Varanasi on 25th March 2025.
-The club has already hosted a Futsal tournament Futsal For All Day on 27 August 2024 with partnership of Sant Atulanand Convent School, Uttar Pradesh Football Sangh and All India Football Federation in their academy location with 21 teams competing across 5 categories.
-The club also hosted Inter Kashi Purnima Masik Pratiyogita 2024 in the same venue on 17 September 2024 as a tournament where 120 children from two different NGOs that are Meera Foundation and Sewa Samarpan Sansthan participated.

-The club with the opening announcement also announced Pan-India trials for their academy happening in 10 states and 1 union territory.
-The home state, Uttar Pradesh witnessed trials in 11 cities.
-The club announced partnership with different clubs and venue partners for different trials in different cities.
+The club announced opening of Atlético de Bharat Residential Academy in Sant Atulanand Convent School with partnership of Dr. Vandana Singh, the school director, for U13, U15 and U17 batch in Varanasi on 25th March 2025.
+The club has already hosted a futsal tournament Futsal For All Day on 27 August 2024, with partnership of Sant Atulanand Convent School, Uttar Pradesh Football Sangh and the All India Football Federation with 21 teams competing across 5 categories.
+The club also hosted Inter Kashi Purnima Masik Pratiyogita in the same venue on 17 September 2024, as a tournament where 120 children from two NGOs (Meera Foundation and Sewa Samarpan Sansthan) participated.
+The club has also announced pan-India trials for their academy happening in 10 states and 1 union territory.

 Club crest and kits

 Crest

 In the Inter Kashi's crest, Tripundra (three horizontal lines on the top of the crest) resembles Lord Shiva's threefold power of will (icchāśakti), knowledge (jñānaśakti), and action (kriyāśakti).
 The graphical image below the club name on the crest portraits Manikarnika Ghat.

 Their third kit was released on 18 January 2025 as a tribute to Maha Kumbh held on Prayagraj.